Coreboot supports all variants of the ThinkPad X60 Series. (X60, X60s, X60 Tablet).

 Non-free components replacements

-- Create a Native graphics<->VGA option rom.
-SeaVGABIOS (part of SeaBIOS) might be the answer.
-INT 10H and VBT are missing in native graphics.
+- Improve native GPU initialization and/or SeaVGABIOS (part of SeaBIOS): INT 10H and VBT are missing in native graphics.

 Windows currently doesn't boot (STOP A5 error)

 Windows 7 was tested and fails to boot at the moment.